Spicing it up in the Banda Islands, Maluku

 Having trouble booking internal flights in Indonesia?
 Try using Nusatrip!

-Off the beaten track is an understatement on the Banda Islands.
+Off the beaten track is an understatement on the Banda Islands, Maluku.
 Bandaneira, the main island, is home to a ferry terminal and a small airport but that’s hardly evident, given the small number of people that make their way to the islands.
+Banda islands accommodation are mainly concentrated on Bandaneira.

 Seven of the volcanic islands are inhabited and are interspersed with some uninhabited islands.
 Ferries run infrequently between some of the islands but speedboat transfers can be arranged.
 The active volcano Gunung Api, is found on Banda Api.

 Banda Besar is the largest island with spice settlements, whilst Pulau Run is the island which was famously exchanged for Manhattan by the British to the Dutch.
-Pulau Ai and Pulau Hatta are on opposite sides of Bandaneira and both feature sandy shores which are home to some guesthouses.
+Pulau Ai and Pulau Hatta are on opposite sides of Bandaneira, and both feature sandy shores which are home to some basic Banda islands accommodation.

-How do you get to the Banda Islands?
+How do you get to the Banda Islands, Maluku?

 Ferries run from Tulehu near the main town of Ambon (also in central Maluku) twice a week.
 Flights to Ambon from Makassar, Jakarta and other airports in Indonesia can be booked here.